 In the end only the final image counts, but sometimes the means to achieve it can be interesting, too.
 So, for those of you that are – like me - occasionally interested in the nuts and bolts, here is a general roundup of my equipment.
-Most of it was acquired used over the last 24 years.
-Since I live on two continents I have several cameras for each format, but try to avoid duplication.
+Most of it was acquired used over the last 35 years.
+Since I used to live on two continents, I have several cameras for each format, but try to avoid duplication.

 I occasionally use a Zone VI 8x10 camera with the following lenses: 210mm - 355mm - 450mm - 600mm.